hyssostech/sketch-thru-plan-sdk-net/samples/README.md

     and that the port is not being blocked by a firewall
 * **NOTE**: STP's Speech Component must be running on the same box as the app, with access to a working microphone

+## Running the  sample

+* Build the app using Visual Studio Community (or Visual Studio Code if preferred)
+* Start STP
+    * Follow the install and operation instructions provided by Hyssos
+    * For this sample, the STP Development Core configuration provides the required services, but the app works as well with the STP Desktop configuration
+    * The sample already includes [STP's .NET SDK nuget package](https://www.nuget.org/packages/HyssosTech.Sdk.STP/), and is ready to be run.
+Other applications would need to install that package to gain access to the SDK.
+* Launch the app
+    * Change the connection string in the toolbar if needed, then select the `Connect` button
+    * If an error message is displayed, verify that STP is running on the server at the address and port configured above, and that the port is not being blocked by a firewall **NOTE**: STP's Speech component must be running on the same box as the app, with access to a working microphone
+ * Sketch and speak to create symbols
+ * Interpretation display
+    * STP analyzes sketches and speech and raises events with multiple alternate interpretations of what these represent as military symbols.
+Additional events can be used to provide user feedback, such as the audio collection state (on/off)
+    * The app displays the most likely interpretation on the map, and may show the alternates
+    * Individual samples add specific additional capabilities that illustrate STP aspects

 ## Entering symbols